shuaibu222/products-project/README.md

 This is where all my confuguration and setup files are:

-1) docker-compose.yml file which contains all services images
+1) docker-compose.yml file which manage the containers
-2) Makefile for automating dvelopment
-3) mongo file which is a volume for the data of the services

 ## The Stack